 Tower fans are generally pretty affordable.
 The bestselling fans on Amazon, Home Depot and Lowes are comparably priced to the ones in this guide.
 In fact, many of those fans are included here.
 The majority of tower fans are priced between $50 and $120.

 Tower fans with special features like Dyson's fans will cost twice as much – around $350.
 Dyson fans have a unique, stylish, multifunctional design.
 They run relatively quietly, and are easy to clean and maintain.
 There’s no denying that they are attractive and effective at creating strong air channels in a room.

 However, the other tower fans in our lineup perform at a comparable level, and for a fraction of the price.
 There are a lot of options out there, many of them quite affordable.

-What's the difference between a tower fan, desk fan and pedestal fan?
+What's the difference between a tower fan, a desk fan and a pedestal fan?

 The type of fan you need really depends on three factors: room size, budget and personal preference.
 Having a clear plan about fan placement is a great way to decide on which type of fan you need.